rk23/tdgo/README.md

-# TDGO
+# tdgo

 Go SDK for interacting with the TD Ameritrade API.
-Includes service to handle negotiating OAuth tokens.

 Under heavy development as a personal project but free to use if you find it helpful.

+## OAuth Handler

+AWS Lambda function that accepts TD Ameritrade's POST request supplying tokens and securely caches them in SSM.

-## Prerequisites
+### Prerequisites

 - `~/.aws/config` && `~/.aws/credentials` populated with your info
 - S3 Bucket for storing lambda code
 - SecureString SSM params with name `accesstoken` and `refreshtoken`.

-## How To
+### Deployment

 Check out the tasks folder to see how to build and deploy the lambda OAuth handler.
 The basic commands are: